• Welcome-Home Page

 Their bags will be tight and shiny when they fill.

-Because all goats are different and because it’s so hard to remember every detail from year to year, it’s so important to record this information in a Goat Health and Information Binder like this one.
+Because all goats are different and because it’s so hard to remember every detail from year to year, it’s so important to record this information in a Goat Management Binder like this one.
 Taking notes on how your does progress into labor will help you in the next year.
 Each note you make will remind you and be your brain from year to year and you will see patterns and how each of your does act in pregnancy and labor.

 2. KID(S) WILL “DROP” AND GIVE DOE SUNKEN SIDES AND PROMINENT HIP BONES